GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 Here is how you get data from IndexedDB:

-1. Start a transaction and specify the object store or stores, and optionally transaction type, to work from.
+1. Start a transaction and specify the object store or stores, and optionally transaction type.
 1. Use the method `objectStore` from that transaction, you have to specify again the object store name.
 1. Call object store's `get` method, passing in the key you want to get.
 By default the store uses its key as an index.